-- You must use Dial Mode (#201) to identify rotary lines to the system. - To activate this feature from within a number stored on an Auto Dial button or as part of a Speed Dial number, press (Transfr) when storing the number-see Special Dialing Functions.
+- n You must use Dial Mode (#201) to identify rotary lines to the system. - To activate this feature from within a number stored on an Auto Dial button or as part of a Speed Dial number, press & when storing the number-see "Special Dialing Functions" on page 5-240.

-- This feature is needed only when dialing on a rotary line. - Use Touch-Tone Enable only after a call is connected.
-For example, use this feature after dialing a bank-by-phone service that requires you to dial touch-tone digits. - You can program a Touch-Tone Enable button on a system phone to turn on Touch-Tone Enable with one touch.
+- n This feature is needed only when dialing on a rotary line. - Use Touch-Tone Enable only after a call is connected.
+For example, use this feature after dialing a bank-by-phone service that requires you to dial touch-tone digits. - n You can program a Touch-Tone Enable button on a system phone to turn on Touch-Tone Enable with one touch.

-(See Figure 2-3 in Chapter 2 for the location of special programming buttons such as System Program and Enter) on system phones.)
+(See Figure 2-3 on page 2-23 for the location of special programming buttons such as s and e on system phones.)